 - In a large skillet over medium-high heat, melt butter into the olive oil.
 When warm, add rice and begin stirring constantly, ensuring each grain of rice is coated with the oil and butter.
 Continue to toast the rice, stirring constantly until lightly browned, about 5 minutes.

 - Spoon tomato paste into the skillet and spread over the vegetables and rice, flattening to push the paste onto the skillet surface.
-Allow to cook, stirring occasionally and flattening out across pan until the paste begins to take on a dark orange-red color – about 6-7 minutes.
+Allow the mixture to cook, stirring occasionally and flattening out across pan until the paste begins to take on a dark orange-red color – about 6-7 minutes.

-- Stir in chicken broth, canned diced tomatoes with juice, chili powder, cumin, black beans and corn.
+- Stir in chicken broth, canned diced tomatoes with juice, chili powder, cumin, black beans, and corn.
 Cover and bring to a boil.

-- Reduce heat to low, cover and cook for 12 to 15 minutes or until liquid is absorbed.
+- Reduce heat to low, cover, and cook for 12 to 15 minutes or until liquid is absorbed.
 Remove from heat and fluff with a fork.
 Serve warm.